zaisen16/seam-orientation-project/README.md

 To more easily understand this orientation, here is a helpful visual.

 ![ScreenRecording2025-07-24at15 05 17-ezgif com-video-to-gif-converter (1)](https://github.com/user-attachments/assets/b60a156a-3be6-400e-b839-b096f589e123)

 (You can mess around with this tool at https://scout.texasleaguers.com/spin)

 This is the proper seam orientation for a sweeper, which aligns with the well documented orientation pitchers actually use for sweepers.
 Again, this does not point out the spin direction or gyro angle properly.
-Typically, a right handed sweeper has the "red dot" on the bottom right of the ball(pitcher's perspective).
+Typically, a right handed sweeper has the spin axis point or "red dot" on the bottom right of the ball(pitcher's perspective).